ria4/lajujabot/README.md

 We make use of [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) & webhooks via [twitchAPI](https://github.com/Teekeks/pyTwitchAPI).
 Basically the twitchAPI library sets up a webhook which will make Twitch report go-live events to a public domain under your control.
 When the alert reaches your side (usually ~1mn after the streamer actually goes live), it triggers the bot into sending a message to every chat which subscribed to the related Twitch channel.

+These subscriptions are persistent, meaning that the bot should automatically restore them after a crash.

 ### What it needs

 - [A Telegram bot token](https://core.telegram.org/bots#6-botfather);